graphhopper/graphhopper/docs/core/profiles.md

 ## Changing the Custom Profile for a single routing request

 With flex- and hybrid mode its even possible to define the custom model to be used on a per-request basis.
-To do this you still need to set up a custom profile in your server configuration, but you do not necessarily need to define a custom model for this.
+To do this you still need to set up a custom profile in your server configuration, for example:

 ```yaml
 profiles: